This is where originals meet adventurers. Experience traditional hospitality. Since 1843.

 bound by tradition

 The Pinte has served freshly-prepared Swiss fare since 1843.
+Julius Mühlbach and his team also carry on this tradition.
 Satisfying menus and refreshing drinks followed by a strong coffee make for a delicious lunch.
 In the afternoon, guests can watch the village go about its business over a home-made dessert.
 In the evening, the restaurant – with its pristine white tablecloths – is the scene of many a hearty meal.

 The hotel –